Intelligence Support Battalion: 4th Sensor Control and Management Platoon

 The 4th Sensor Control and Management Platoon (SCAMP) was activated on 1 October 1986 and co-located in Mobile with 3rd Force Reconnaissance Company.
 In 1990, 4th SCAMP was mobilized in support of Operation Desert Shield/Desert Storm and in 1991 was demobilized.

 Formation

 On 23 December 2004, the Marine Corps published MCBUL 5400 and officially established ISB as an operational unit.
 For this to occur, the Marine Corps created 286 new Active Component, Active Reserve (AR), and Reserve Component intelligence billets and added them to the original 161 Reserve Component billets, resulting in a completely transformed intelligence organization of 459 Marines.

 Since its operational establishment, ISB has provided intelligence production support to a variety of customers throughout the Intelligence Community (IC) and supported numerous operational manning requirements overseas with intelligence analysts, Ground Sensor Marines, and Counterintelligence/Human Source Intelligence (CI/HUMINT) Marines.

 On 1 October 2019, the Marine Corps published MCBUL 5400 that designated ISB into six functioning companies to align with its active-duty component.
 Those companies include Alpha Company, Bravo Company, Battlespace Surveillance Company, Headquarters Company, Direct Support and Operations Company.

+Notable veterans

+In 2012, Major General Mark A. Cunningham was assigned as the Commander for Bravo Company, Intelligence Support Battalion (ISB) in Colorado.
+He later became the Commanding Officer of ISB in 2015 and the Director of Marine Corps Intelligence in June 2025.